Graduate

 Academic Appeal Process

 The Notice of Academic Dismissal will be provided by the Office of the Registrar for graduate students who have been dismissed for failure to maintain the required 3.0 cumulative grade-point average.
 The notice will include instructions for submitting an appeal for readmission.
 Students should carefully review the instructions for submitting the appeal and adhere to the prescribed format.
-Appeal documents may be found on the Office of Graduate Studies website.
-All appeals should be signed and submitted to the Office of Graduate Studies.
+Appeal documents may be found on the Graduate School website.
+All appeals should be signed and submitted to the Graduate School.
 An incomplete appeal will not be processed.
 Students should not email, contact by phone, or visit any member of the Appeals Committee.
-The Notice of Academic Dismissal from the Office of the Registrar will generally be transmitted to the respective graduate students via email by the fifth (5th) working day after grades have been posted for the semester or session.
+The Notice of Academic Dismissal from the Office of the Registrar will generally be transmitted to the respective graduate students via email by the fifth working day after grades have been posted for the semester or session.
 Students are encouraged to check their grades soon after the end of a given semester to determine if an appeal is necessary.

 Fall (dismissal at end of spring term) - August 1